Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems

 A key distinction is that $\mathbf{A}_k$ is channel-shaped: it is formed from \ac{CSI} extracted from the communication link rather than from direct scattered-field measurements.
 Although the formulation ultimately traces back to the Lippmann--Schwinger equation, the intermediate \ac{CSI} extraction process fundamentally reshapes the forward operator.
-Specifically, after pilot-assisted \ac{CSI} extraction with a fixed waveform, the segmented Tx--scatterer--Rx propagation inherent to the wireless channel induces a channelized operator structure, in which each column encodes not only the sensitivity to a local contrast perturbation but is predominantly shaped by propagation and in-domain scattering coupling.
+Specifically, after pilot-assisted \ac{CSI} extraction with a fixed waveform, the segmented Tx--scatterer--Rx propagation inherent to the wireless channel induces a channelized operator structure, where each column not only encodes the sensitivity to a local contrast perturbation but is also predominantly shaped by propagation and in-domain scattering coupling.

 This structure becomes explicit by examining individual columns of $\mathbf{A}_k$.
 Let $\mathbf a_{k,j}$ denote the $j$-th column of $\mathbf A_k$.
 Under the \ac{CSI}-based observation model, $\mathbf a_{k,j}$ takes a Khatri--Rao product form: